-In Frederick Douglass’ speech, “What to the Slave is the Fourth of July?”, one line stood out to me: “America is false to the past, false to the present, and solemnly binds herself to be false to the future.”
+In Frederick Douglass’s speech–“What to the Slave is the Fourth of July?”–one line stood out to me: “America is false to the past, false to the present, and solemnly binds herself to be false to the future.”
 This statement was made in reference to how the leaders from the past, who had trampled on the Constitution and the Bible, and basically have taken what was good in order to promote evil and perpetuate slavery.
 This man was able to see so far into the future to know that America would always be false to herself, and that the battle for equality, freedom, fairness, and all of our rights will be ongoing.
-Since the activists from the past, many more have risen, such as Martin Luther King Jr. with his non-violent movement, Cesar Chavez in his United Farm Workers movement, and the movements of today such as the Occupy Wall Street and Black Lives Matter movements.
+Since the activists from the past, many more have risen, such as Martin Luther King, Jr., with his non-violence movement, Cesar Chavez in his United Farm Workers movement, and the movements of today such as Occupy Wall Street and Black Lives Matter.
 These movements do not only fight for our rights, but they fight for economic equality and against racial injustices.
 Through these movements many victories have been achieved, but the opposition does not give up because they create the illusion of victory.
 That is why the fight always continues for our rights that should be self-evident, yet they are perverted by the people who define them and don’t want these rights to apply to everyone.